menv25/menv25/README.md

 - 👋 Hi, I’m @menv25
 - 👀 I’m interested in learn about code and developer skills
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning python, javascript, css and html
 - 📫 How to reach me linkedin.com/in/eduardaventuradev

 <!---